Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/functions.md

 1. First, use `get_letter_from_user` to get a letter
 2. Check if the letter is in `SNOWMAN_WORD` and print an appropriate message based on that information.

+[TODO: input all code from your file here]